 The book is great and is available in French and Spanish.
 My only issue with the book is that the exercises are often too simple, and I suggest finding other exercises elsewhere.
 One possible book for this is the following books:

-Algebra I, Gorodentsev, Alexey L. Gorodentsev
+Algebra I-II, Gorodentsev, Alexey L. Gorodentsev

 Algebra, Michael Artin